harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 **Note:** As you've noticed above, /r/seroids recommends 6-8 weeks of SERMs.
 It is common for a lot of PCT options to only be 4 weeks.
 These protocols usually used double the dose for the first week or two.
 The only reason why many elect to utilize doubling the dose for the first 1-2 weeks of a PCT program is for the purpose of achieving optimal peak blood plasma levels quicker so as to ensure HPTA recovery quicker.
 This isn't necessary and just further increases your risk of potential sides.
 It has been studied that the longer you are on SERMs, the better your results of stimulating Testosterone.^(\[15\]) So to prevent unwanted sides as well as potentially achieve better results, we choose to suggest lower dosing over a longer period than 4 weeks.

-## HCG
+## hCG

-The majority of anabolic steroid users from the 1960s – mid 1980s did not even utilize any compounds for the purpose of hormonal recovery, and the term PCT did not even exist at that time.
-When the use of HCG became increasingly popular (circa 1980), it was the only compound utilized.
-Since then, the medical and scientific understanding of such things has increased exponentially and there should be no reason for any informed and properly educated individual to utilize HCG on its own for PCT.
+The majority of anabolic steroid users from the 1960s–mid 1980s did not even utilize any compounds for the purpose of hormonal recovery, and the term PCT did not even exist at that time.
+When the use of hCG became increasingly popular (circa 1980), it was the only compound utilized.
+Since then, the medical and scientific understanding of such things has increased exponentially and there should be no reason for any informed and properly educated individual to utilize hCG on its own for PCT.
 When utilized in conjunction with one of the other two categories of compounds (an AI and a SERM), the dynamics change considerably.

-HCG mimics LH and therefore actually keeps the testicles producing testosterone even when anabolic steroids are present.
+hCG mimics LH and therefore actually keeps the testicles producing testosterone even when anabolic steroids are present.
 However, it does not induce the production of actual LH.
-The use of HCG on cycle, this is primarily done so that post cycle recovery is easier.
-HCG is also used on cycle to prevent or at least minimize testicular atrophy that occurs due to the use of anabolic steroids.
-The testicular atrophy that occurs is not permanent but will reverse once steroid use is discontinued and natural testosterone production begins again.
+The use of hCG on cycle, this is primarily done so that post-cycle recovery is easier. hCG is also used on cycle to prevent or at least minimize testicular atrophy that occurs due to the use of anabolic steroids.
+The testicular atrophy that occurs is not permanent, but will reverse once steroid use is discontinued and natural testosterone production begins again.

-It has been mentioned already that much of the difficulty in recovering the HPTA following an anabolic steroid cycle is the result of Leydig cell desensitization.
-HCG is essentially an analogue of LH, and the testes after a prolonged anabolic steroid cycle would be as equally desensitized to HCG as they are to LH.
+It has been mentioned already that much of the difficulty in recovering the HPTA following an anabolic steroid cycle is the result of Leydig cell desensitization. hCG is essentially an analogue of LH, and the testes after a prolonged anabolic steroid cycle would be as equally desensitized to hCG as they are to LH.
 The human body, however, produces LH amounts on its own that are far too inefficient for proper and rapid Testosterone production.

 The body’s natural increase of LH and FSH following an anabolic steroid cycle is also not a rapid peak, but a very slow and steady incline, as evidenced by the study referenced earlier in which it was not until 3 weeks when LH levels only began to reach the normal physiological measurements following the cessation of exogenous Testosterone.
 Therefore, the body’s own natural LH production does not provide a high enough dose for stimulation, nor an immediate stimulation to the testes required for the initial increase in Testosterone needed during the post cycle therapy weeks.

-Now in our PCT will will be utilizing a SERM which will stimulate FSH/LH, but most will find recovery being a smother transition when HCG is utilized.
-Studies have in fact demonstrated the incredible effectiveness of HCG for this purpose, and it is even suggested clinically that HCG be utilized for the purpose of treating anabolic steroid induced hypogonadism.^(\[4\])
+Now in our PCT will will be utilizing a SERM which will stimulate FSH/LH, but most will find recovery being a smother transition when hCG is utilized.
+Studies have in fact demonstrated the incredible effectiveness of hCG for this purpose, and it is even suggested clinically that hCG be utilized for the purpose of treating anabolic steroid induced hypogonadism.^(\[4\])

-If you choose to include HCG in your PCT protocol, the best possible SERM for the PCT protocol is Nolvadex, as studies have demonstrated that HCG and Nolvadex utilized together have exhibited a remarkable synergistic effect in terms of stimulating endogenous Testosterone production, and that Nolvadex will actually work to block the desensitization effect on the Leydig cells of the testes caused by high doses of HCG.^(\[10\]) This is very important, because just as too little LH secretion for extended periods can cause desensitization to gonadotropins, too much gonadotropin stimulation (in the form of HCG or otherwise) may likewise cause a desensitization effect.
+If you choose to include hCG in your PCT protocol, the best possible SERM for the PCT protocol is Nolvadex, as studies have demonstrated that hCG and Nolvadex utilized together have exhibited a remarkable synergistic effect in terms of stimulating endogenous Testosterone production, and that Nolvadex will actually work to block the desensitization effect on the Leydig cells of the testes caused by high doses of hCG .^(\[10\]) This is very important, because just as too little LH secretion for extended periods can cause desensitization to gonadotropins, too much gonadotropin stimulation (in the form of hCG or otherwise) may likewise cause a desensitization effect.

 ## Dosing